weecology/LDATS/README.md

 For a full description of the math underlying the `LDATS` package, see the [*draft* technical manuscript](https://github.com/weecology/LDATS/blob/master/manuscript/simonis_et_al.pdf).

-## Status: In Development, Stable Version Available Soon
+## Status: Ongoing Development, Stable Version Available

-The package is currently in active development by the [Weecology Team](https://www.weecology.org), although a stable version will soon be submitted to CRAN.
+The package is in ongoing development by the [Weecology Team](https://www.weecology.org), although a stable version will soon be submitted to CRAN.
 The API is well defined at this point and should not change substantially.